Current waiting list time is around a year (12-months).

 The current wait time to receive a fully trained Texas Service Dog is approximately 12-24 months.
 As a small volunteer-run organization with limited funding, we are only have to support a handful of dogs currently.

 To begin applying to receive a service dog from Texas Service Dogs, you must first submit a $50 application fee and complete a preliminary application which you will receive in response to your initial contact.
 Texas Service Dogs will then mail you the full application which will include additional instructions.
 Please see below on this webpage.

 When Texas Service Dogs receives the full, completed application from you we will contact you to schedule an initial assessment.
 This meeting will be in Austin, Texas and is your opportunity to meet with staff members and learn more about our training programs.
 A Texas Service Dogs staff member will determine if you are accepted as a client after your initial assessment.

 It costs Texas Service Dogs around $25,000 to breed, raise, train, and place each service dog.
 The total cost to receive a service dog from Texas Service Dogs is $12,000.
+Client must pay for or fundraise a minimum of $8,000 prior to placement.
 You will be provided with a payment schedule in your application.

 here are grants and scholarships available to assist with the cost of a service dog, and most applicants fundraise during the waiting